jdemarc/100-days-of-code/logs/log8.md

 ### Day 52, December 17, 2020

 **Today's Progress**: I continued with regular expression lessons today.
-I went over matching a range of numbers and letters using a hyphen, negative character sets,
+I went over matching a range of numbers and letters using a hyphen (a-z), negative character sets (^), matching a character that appears one or more times (+), and matching a character zero or more times (*).

 **Thoughts**: